jfcloutier/karma_agency/README.md

 ### Defining the belief domain

-The second move of a new GM's self-initialization is the selection of its belief domain, the set of belief predicates to be used by the GM to express its beliefs infered from its perceptions, which are the predicted beliefs of its child GMs.
+The second move of a new GM's self-initialization is the selection of its belief domain, the set of belief predicates to be used by the GM to express its beliefs inferred from its perceptions, which are the predicted beliefs of its child GMs.

 If the new GM was created by the MetaCognition GM to compete with an existing grown GM, then the new GM simply copies its belief domain from it, else it must define it by creating a number of belief predicates.